awsdocs/aws-chatbot-admin-guide/doc_source/getting-started.md

 **Note**
 CloudWatch alarms and events are separately configured and have different characteristics for use with AWS Chatbot\.

-The following procedure uses Amazon CloudWatch because most AWS services supported by AWS Chatbot send their event and alarm data to CloudWatch\.
-It also uses a CloudWatch alarm\.
+The following procedure uses a CloudWatch alarm because most AWS services supported by AWS Chatbot send their event and alarm data to CloudWatch\.

 You configure CloudWatch alarms using performance metrics from the services that are active in your account\.
 When you associate CloudWatch alarms with an Amazon SNS topic that is mapped to AWS Chatbot, the Amazon SNS topic sends the CloudWatch alarm notifications to the chat rooms\.
 For more information, see [Using AWS Chatbot with Other AWS Services](related-services.md) and the [Troubleshooting](chatbot-troubleshooting.md) topic\.